Flow Editor

 Context

-An assistant's Context is a less visible but nonetheless critical aspect of flow execution.
-The context contains all the data (i.e. state) that the assistant executes against.
+An agent's Context is a less visible but nonetheless critical aspect of flow execution.
+The context contains all the data (i.e. state) that the agent executes against.
 Behaviors and actions modify the context as they execute.

 Any decisions or actions configured in the Flow Editor are evaluated against the context.
 Similarly, the context is a primary input to functions in the Function Editor, such as prompt building functions that translate the context into prompts to send to an LLM.

-The shape of the context varies based on the type of Assistant.
-But all assistant contexts include the following data:
+The shape of the context varies based on the type of agent.
+But all agent contexts include the following data:

 - Search results - Accumulated by Search behaviors during the current flow execution

-- API results - Accumulated by Call API beaviors during the current flow execution
+- API results - Accumulated by Call API behaviors during the current flow execution

 - Session field state - The state of session fields that can be checked and set by visual and programmatic actions